The Wild, Wild World of Jayne Mansfield: Production notes

-Working titles for the film include Jayne Mansfield Reports, Mansfield Reports Europe and Mansfield By Night.
+Working titles for the film included Jayne Mansfield Reports, Mansfield Reports Europe and Mansfield By Night.
 As the film was edited and released after Mansfield's death, actress Carolyn De Fonseca (who was Mansfield's official voice dubber for European productions) was hired to mimic Mansfield's voice for the narration.

-Distributed by Blue Ribbons Pictures, The Wild, Wild World of Jayne Mansfield premiered on April 18, 1968 in New Orleans, Louisiana.
+Distributed by Blue Ribbons Pictures, The Wild, Wild World of Jayne Mansfield premiered on April 18, 1968, in New Orleans, Louisiana.
 It was released with an X rating ("for adults only") due to its adult content and nudity.

+Reception

+Mark Kermode wrote in Sight and Sound, "Prurient 60s documentary-travelogue, touring the seamier sights of Rome, Paris and LA with Jayne Mansfield.
+This film was once thought lost – it's a pity someone found it again."

 Home media

 In September 2003, Something Weird Video released The Wild, Wild World of Jayne Mansfield along with another mondo film, The Labyrinth of Sex, on Region 1 DVD.